Introduction

 In 2022, with the proliferation of generative AI and "synthetic media" systems, the vocabulary was extended to include a more complete list of the different ways in which content might be created by or with the help of computer software.

-The vocabulary can also be used to describe other media we created the definitions so that they can equally apply to video, audio or text.
+The vocabulary can also be used to describe other media therefore IPTC created the definitions so that they can equally apply to video, audio or text.

-This table describes each of the terms and definitions, along with some examples of the kinds of content intended to be tagged with each category:
+This table describes each of the terms and definitions, along with some examples of the kinds of content intended to be tagged with each category.
+Be aware that the identifier of a term must be applied to the Digital Source Type field.

 Name (en) Original digital capture sampled from real life